MatthieuScarset/crea/README.md

 **Create an easy-to-use _marketplace_**

-Allow customers to quickly create tailor-made request for proposals, thanks to a flexible _contract_ form.
+Allow clients to quickly create tailor-made request for work.

+Requests and specifications will be immutable, hosted on IPFS network.

-Enable creators to answer projects and to submit their work privately.
+Creators can answer projects and submit their work privately.

-Guarantee payment of work at all time in the project, thanks to deposits on-chain.
+Payment guarantee is total at all times of the project, thanks to the smart contract's term - especially with on-chain deposits from both parties.

 **Create a _Universal pricing_**

 Allow creators to fix rates for all kinds of creative works through a governance system.

+The provider knows how much its work is worth, not the client.

+It will fix the current situation where creators are competing against their peers in a worldwide and unfair market - where prices are lowered continuously.